Counselling & Psychotherapy that gets to the heart of things.

 LGBTQI+ Related Issues

 If you identify as queer or LGBTI+, you might be looking for a person who has experience of Dublin’s queer community and some understanding of the issues that can arise both in the community and beyond as a queer person navigating a hetero-normative and cis-normative society.
-As an active member of the lesbian and queer women’s community, I can offer you what experience and understanding I have.
+As a lesbian and queer cis-woman who is active in the community, I can offer you what experience and understanding I have.
 While I certainly can’t claim to be an expert in all things queer (who can?), it might give us a bit of ‘cultural shorthand’ as we work together.

 On the other hand, you might just be beginning to explore your sexual or gender identity and haven’t even thought about getting involved in the community yet.
 You might have questions about your identity and need time and a welcoming and queer-affirmative space in which to think and feel your way through them.
 I aim to accompany you for as long as you need, to avoid assumptions based on stereotypes, and to be open to whatever decisions feel right for you.